dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 Applying kernel parameters to control kdump behavior can be done in two primary ways:

-- Through the kernel command line (e.g. via a MachineConfig)
+- Through the kernel command line (e.g. via a MachineConfig) **PermanentMethod**

-- By manually setting the parameters at runtime through system files (e.g., using echo commands in /proc/sys/ or /sys/)
+- By manually setting the parameters at runtime through system files (e.g. using echo commands in /proc/sys/ or /sys/) **Temporary Method**

 There are several parameters that control under which circumstances kdump is activated.
 Most of these can be enabled via `sysctl` tunable parameters, you can refer to the most commonly used below